xiaolefrank/MIT-6.092/README.md

 # MIT-6.092
-My learning materials about Basic Java.
+My learning materials and assignments about Basic Java.